A free short story (read only) for you to enjoy. Warning Adult reading content.

 So I gave him a lift on my motorbike to see her.
 We arrived at Dawn’s school when she was leaving for home and the two lovers were able to talk in secret for about 15 minutes while waiting for her bus home.
 It was the first time they had met since the termination had taken place.

 It was a tearful reunion.
 She was under a strict curfew at home.
 The termination was over and they needed to talk.
 So it was arranged between them both that they meet and discuss what had gone on.

 They were always very clever in ways to see each other.
 So the next day she left school at around 10.00 am in the morning claiming that she felt ill and needed to return home.
 But she then met up with Peter at his parent’s house as his parents were at work.
 When they met it was very intense where they talked, cried and talked a lot more.

 But she was under strict instructions.
-She had been told before she went in to see the doctor by her father, ….
-‘That she was in no way having the baby’! ….
-‘If she told the doctor anything other than she wanted a termination, then she would be taken into care and that would be until she was adult at 18’!
+She had been told before she went in to see the doctor by her father. ….
+‘That she was in no way having the baby!’ ….
+‘If she told the doctor anything other than she wanted a termination.
+Then she would be taken into care and that could be until she was adult at 18!’

 So Dawn basically had no choice.
 She was still just 15 and had to go and tell the doctor that she wanted to end her pregnancy.
 There was going to be no other end to this situation and this is exactly what happened.

 A couple of days later the termination went ahead and within a few days she was up on her feet and back to normal.
 Except now she was confined to the house with the strictly enforced rulings.
 That she goes to school, she comes home and she stops in the house. ……….
 And that’s it !!!

 Peter told his mother that he had met up with Dawn.
 His mother immediately let him know she wasn’t at all too pleased to hear this news.
 He told her that Dawn had been taken to a clinic and also told his mother the name of the clinic and what her father had said to her before she went in to see the doctor.
 So Dawn had no choice in the matter.